The historic designation of the property

 Q: Why doesn’t the façade of the new theater look more historic?

 A: Historic preservation principles encourage the clear distinction between the historic portion of a project and new construction.
-The proposed façade for the new theater building takes its cue from the coral rock walls and the lush tree canopies that are distinctive features of Coconut Grove.
-The naturalistic and low-profile design of the exterior of new theater serves as a non-competing backdrop for the historic building and is in keeping with the unique, sub-tropical character of Coconut Grove.
+The proposed façade for the new theater building takes its cue from the coral rock walls, wood trellises, vines, foliage and the lush tree canopies that are distinctive features of Coconut Grove.
+The naturalistic and low-profile design of the exterior of new theater serves as a non-competing backdrop for the historic building and takes its inspiratin from the mid-century modern architecture that helped define the unique, sub-tropical character of Coconut Grove.
 The buildings will tell a story with their materials and style; that story celebrates and honors the past while also articulating the excitement of the future.

 The status of the application for the National Register of Historic Places

 Q: What is the status of the application for placing the Coconut Grove Playhouse on the National Register of Historic Places?